bimalgharagithubprofile/TrackMyLocation/README.md

 You must allow specific permission which is 'Allow all the time'.
 This will allow this app to use location form background

-## Limitaion of BACKGROUND_LOCATION
+## Limitation of BACKGROUND_LOCATION

 From Android 8.0 (API level 26) onwards limits how frequently an app can retrieve the user's current location.

-When app is running in the FOREGROUND - apps can receive location updates quite frequently.
-But, When app is running in the FOREGROUND - apps can receive location updates very less frequently.
+When app is running in the FOREGROUND - app can receive location updates quite frequently.
+But, When app is running in the BACKROUND - app can receive location updates very less frequently.

 ## Start New Journey